Post

 When each earns its place

 GitHub Actions for open source, personal projects, and anything already hosted on GitHub where the ecosystem integration adds value.
-The YAML is pleasant to write, the marketplace is enormous, and for public repos it’s free.
+The YAML is pleasant to write in a way I genuinely enjoy, the marketplace is enormous, and for public repos it is free.

-Azure DevOps Pipelines for enterprise workloads where you need Key Vault-backed secrets, VMSS agent pools, detailed audit trails, or where you’re already deep in the Azure ecosystem and the service connection model saves meaningful configuration work.
-The authoring experience is worse, but the operational model for large-scale enterprise pipelines is better.
+Azure DevOps Pipelines for enterprise workloads where you need Key Vault-backed secrets, VMSS agent pools, detailed audit trails, or where you are already deep in the Azure ecosystem and the service connection model saves meaningful configuration work.
+The authoring experience is worse, and I will not pretend otherwise, but the operational model for large-scale enterprise pipelines is genuinely better.